kaleo211/xetro/docs/how_to_setup_test.md

 #### Setting up

 Since we are using react-redux, we need to mock out Redux store for testing.
-Install a mock store for testing redux async action creators and middleware.
+Install a mock store for testing redux async task creators and middleware.
 ```
 npm install redux-mock-store --save-dev
 ```